WebOfTrustInfo/rwot6-santabarbara/draft-documents/Identity Hub Attestation Handling.md

 #### Decentralized IDs (DIDs), Documents and Attestations

 Each of Alice's Decentralized Identifiers (DIDs) referenced in the scenarios is generated and held by her user agent (UA) and used for a specific purpose - for example her relationship with the College.
-Each of her DIDs are not necessarily correlated to any other identifiers that make up her identity.
-Per the [W3C DID Specification](https://w3c-ccg.github.io/did-spec/), associated with a DID is a DID Document that contains information about the public keys and service endpoints for that DID.
+Her DIDs are not necessarily correlated to any other identifiers that make up her identity.
+Per the [W3C DID Specification](https://w3c-ccg.github.io/did-spec/), a DID Document is associated with a DID  that contains information about the public keys and service endpoints for that DID.
 Thus, given a DID and DID Document for another Identity, an entity has a mechanism to resolve and communicate with the Identity Owner of the DID.
 DIDs may be public and stored on a publicly available Distributed Ledger, with their associated DID Document found via the [DIF Universal Resolver](https://github.com/decentralized-identity/universal-resolver), or may be pairwise private DIDs, where two Identities directly exchange DIDs/DID Documents.

-An attestation is something (such as a [Verifiable Credential](https://www.w3.org/TR/verifiable-claims-data-model/)) issued by an entity to a holder (often the subject of the attestation) so that the holder can prove they hold the attestation to others.
-In one of the examples below, for instance, Alice wants to receive a graduation attestation from the College so that they can present (prove) that attestation to a professional network.
+An attestation is something (such as a [Verifiable Credential](https://www.w3.org/TR/verifiable-claims-data-model/)) issued by an entity to a holder (often the subject of the attestation) so that the holder can prove  to others that they hold the attestation.
+In one of the examples below, for instance, Alice wants to receive a graduation attestation from the College so that she can present (prove) that attestation to a professional network.

 #### Interface Guidelines: Hubs, Agents and Identity Owners